Los Angeles County Museum of Art: Directors

 In 1996, LACMA's board of trustees decided that the traditional dual role of director as chief administrator/artistic director should be split, and appointed Andrea Rich as president and chief executive officer of the museum, while Graham W. J. Beal ran its artistic programs.
 As part of a 2005 restructuring, the president position was again made the second-ranking job in the institution.

 LACMA provides a home to the director.
-From that purpose, it has owned a 5100 sqft Hancock Park property since 2006.
+For that purpose, it has owned a 5100 sqft Hancock Park property since 2006.
 In 2020, Museum Associates acquired a 3300 sqft house on a 7800 sqft lot in Mid-Wilshire for $2.2 million.

 Board of trustees

 LACMA is governed by a board of trustees which sets policy and determines the museum's strategic direction.
 Board membership is one of the few concrete ways to measure philanthropy in the museum world.
 LACMA costs $100,000 to join; each board member commits to donating or raising at least another $100,000 a year for the nonprofit museum.
 The museum currently has over 50 active board members; 30 of them have joined since 2006.
 Since 2015, the board has been co-chaired by Elaine Wynn and Tony Ressler.

 Notable current trustees include the following: